ouafcode/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - Task2: Write a function that adds all unique integers in a list (only once for each integer).

 - Task3: Write a function that returns a set of common elements in two sets.

+- Task4: Write a function that returns a set of all elements present in only one set.